Minikutty/Scrollmap/README.md

 For future enhancements:
 Implement the algorithm for calculating directions, reading GPS coordinates and downloading licensed maps like Google maps.

 This work is available under the "MIT License".
-For license information, please refer to the file "License.md".
+For license information, please refer to the file "COPYING".

 Here's the link which provides license information.
 "https://github.com/Minikutty/Scrollmap/blob/master/COPYING"